DaintyJet/VCHAT_SEH/README.md

    POP R32
    RETN
    ```
 4. Copy the address of the first instruction in the sequence.
-We will use this as our new handler target as this is what most SEH exploits use to gain control over the flow of execution and jumping to the stack.
+We will use this as our new handler target as this is what most SEH exploits use as part of the process to gain control over the flow of execution by jumping to the stack.

    <img src="Images/SA13.png">